b-it-bots/mas_knowledge_base/README.md

 * `get_surface_object_names`: Returns a list of names of objects that are on a given surface
 * `get_robot_location`: Returns a string representing the location of a robot
 * `get_surface_name`: Returns the name of a surface that contains a given name prefix
-* `is_surface_empty`: Checks whether the surface with a given name is empty of objects
+* `is_surface_empty`: Checks whether a surface with a given name is empty of objects
+* `is_container_empty`: Checks whether a container with a given name is empty of objects
 * `get_object_location`: Given an object name, returns the name of its location and a predicate indicating the relation of the object and the location ("in" or "on").
 Both return values are None if the given object is unknown
 * `get_surface_object_map`: Returns a dictionary in which the keys are surfaces whose names contain a given prefix and the values are lists of surface objects
 * `get_obj_category_map`: Returns a dictionary in which the keys are object names and the values are the objects' categories